 Another great way to experience the Bay of Fundy area is through the Fundy Trail Parkway.
 This scenic 30km (18-mile) drive offers access to 21 lookout points, seven beaches, nine points of interest, 16 observation decks and four waterfalls.
 Visitors can also explore the numerous hiking trails, including the Fundy Footpath, which connects Fundy National Park to the Interpretive Centre at Big Salmon River.

-For detailed information about the route, fees, the lookouts, observations decks, points of interest and maps, visit the Fundy Trail Parkway site.
+For detailed information about the route, fees, lookouts, observations decks, points of interest and maps, visit the Fundy Trail Parkway site.

 Culinary delights in Saint John

 Saint John is a delightful place where you can start or end your tour of the Bay of Fundy.
-As a seaport city with interesting history and a laid-back atmosphere, Saint John is a perfect spot for foodies and those looking to relax.
+As a seaport city with a fascinating history and a laid-back atmosphere, Saint John is a perfect spot for foodies and those looking to relax.

 Canada’s East Coast is known as a seafood destination, and if you’re looking to try some of the local flavours, you can’t go wrong here.
 Saint John alone has over 80 restaurants in a five-block radius where you can feast on fresh lobster, steamed mussels, seafood chowder and many other culinary delights.

 Those craving additional local flavours should try dulse, a wild seaweed that resembles lettuce.
 This edible green is harvested on the nearby island of Grand Manan.
 It grows on ocean rocks and is picked during low tide then dried in the sun.
 Dulce is packaged and sold locally.

-You can walk off your seafood coma by exploring many of the historical attractions or relax on one of the sandy beaches.
-Saint John is also a great spot for tide-watching on the Bay of Fundy.
+You can walk off your seafood coma by exploring many historical attractions or relax on one of the sandy beaches.
+Saint John is also an excellent spot for tide-watching on the Bay of Fundy.

 tips for visiting the bay of fundy